 (iii) Commissions

 Insurance fees and commissions are earned by the Credit Union for acting in the capacity as an agent and referring insurance policies on to the relevant providers.
-The Credit Union's contracted performance obligations include initial referrals, policy renewals and ongoing processing and promotion obligations.
+The Credit Union's contracted performance obligations is limited to initial referrals.